dwongdev/MediaWolf/README.md

 A recommended development setup includes:

 - **VSCode** with Black formatting (line length set to 200 characters).
-- **isort** configured for organizing imports.
+- **isort** configured for organising imports.
-- Default formatters for JavaScript, CSS, and HTML.
+- Default formatters for JavaScript, CSS and HTML.
 - Python 3.12.

 ## Docker Compose - Preview Image with minimal Functionality